Language Cafés

 Dates

-Do I have to be good in French to participate?
+Do I need to speak French well to participate?

 No, we recommend having at least an A2 level.